andykeith/woocommerce-admin-product-id/README.md

-# woocommerce-admin-product-id
+# WooCommerce Admin Product ID

-WordPress plugin to display the product ID in the WooCommerce products menu.
+A simple WordPress plugin to display the product ID in the WooCommerce products menu.